Native to the tropics, the naseberry offers sweet fruits. Follow this Growing Sapodilla Tree and Care regimen to grow it easily!

 - Morena is a Mexican variety; the tree can grow up to 4-5 feet in containers.
 It produces hard fruits in half red half caramel shade with an exceptional taste.

-- Tikal is a Central America variety; it grows tall but can be pruned 2-3 feet.
+- Tikal is a Central American variety.
+It grows tall but can be pruned 2-3 feet.
 It forms small, elongated, fine-textured fruits.

 - Molix is a Mexican variety that grows up to 3-4 feet tall.
 It produces exceptionally sweet, red-colored fruits.